Fleury earns 11th win of the season, Vegas tops Wild 5-1

 The Wild did everything possible offensively in the third period, outshooting the Golden Knight 14-3 through the first 11 minutes.
 But while Fleury continued to stymie Minnesota’s efforts, Stone continued his offensive tear.

-After the Vegas captain had five primary assists on every goal in Monday’s win, Stone started a 2-on-1 rush with Stephenson, then finished it when he gathered the feed, waited for Talbot to over commit from the crease, and beat him to the far side, past his stick.
-Stone has 23 points (5 goals, 18 assists) through 19 games this season and is averaging 1.21 points, 14th-best in the NHL.
+After the Vegas captain had five primary assists on every goal in Monday’s win, Stone started a 2-on-1 rush with Stephenson, then finished it when he gathered the feed, waited for Talbot to over-commit from the crease, and beat him to the far side, past his stick.
+Stone has 24 points (5 goals, 19 assists) through 19 games this season and is averaging 1.26 points, 14th-best in the NHL.

 Stephenson finished the scoring, going to his backhand and scoring with a shot just under the crossbar to put the game out of reach.

-Karlsson’s empty-netter with 2:19 left provided the final margin.
+Karlsson’s empty-netter with 2:19 left provided the final margin, while the Golden Knights have now outscored their opponents 23-12 in the third period this season.

 UP NEXT